briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 [Read my full summary here]([[travels with charley]])

-> I took one companion on my journey—an old French gentleman poodle kn as Charley.
+> I took one companion on my journey—an old French gentleman poodle known as Charley.
 Actually his name is Charles le Chien.
-He was born in Bercy on the outskirts of Paris and trained in France, and while he ks a little poodle-English, he responds quickly only to commands in French.
+He was born in Bercy on the outskirts of Paris and trained in France, and while he knows a little poodle-English, he responds quickly only to commands in French.
 Otherwise he has to translate, and that slows him down.
 He is a very big poodle, of a color called _bleu,_ and he is blue when he is clean.
 Charley is a born diplomat.
 He prefers negotiation to fighting, and properly so, since he is very bad at fighting.
 Only once in his ten years has he been in trouble—when he met a dog who refused to negotiate.
 Charley lost a piece of his right ear that time.
 But he is a good watch dog—has a roar like a lion, designed to conceal from night-wandering strangers the fact that he couldn’t bite his way out of a _cornet de pa-pier._ He is a good friend and traveling companion, and would rather travel about than anything he can imagine.
 If he occurs at length in this account, it is because he contributed much to the trip.
 A dog, particularly an exotic like Charley, is a bond between strangers.
 Many conversations en route began with “What degree of a dog is that?”

 ### Neuromancer by William Gibson